 Irie spent just one night at the specialty hospital but the recovery period is long–12 weeks in all.
 Her surgery was in late August and she didn’t resume regular activity until after Thanksgiving.

 So, in the meantime, we learned how to keep Irie happy and healthy, making what seem like baby steps toward her recovery.
-She had to be on leash any time she’s outside and couldn’t jump or run at all.
+She had to be on leash any time she was outside and couldn’t jump or run at all.
 Our walks were super, super slow (think funeral march).

-Here’s a look at nine tips we used as Irie recovered from ACL surgery:
+Here’s a look at tips we used as Irie recovered from ACL surgery:

 While Irie had surgical staples in place (and a cone around the clock), we did very little other than potty stops.